David Paterson: Later career

 After leaving office at the end of 2010, Paterson appeared on New York radio station WOR on a number of occasions as a substitute talk-show host, filling in for morning host John Gambling.
 On September 1, 2011, the station announced that Paterson would become the regular weekday afternoon drive-time host beginning on September 6.
 He replaced Steve Malzberg.
 In December 2012, Paterson was let go from his radio show at WOR after Clear Channel purchased the station.

 In 2012, then-governor Andrew Cuomo appointed Paterson to the board of the Metropolitan Transit Authority.
 Paterson was confirmed to this post in June 2012.

 In July 2013, Paterson said that he might run for Congress if U.S. Representative Charles Rangel retired.
 In December 2013, however, Paterson stated that he had "no intention of running for Congress in the 13th District, either now or in the future".

 Paterson was appointed in 2013 to be a distinguished professor of health care and public policy, at Touro College, in Harlem, and to advise the Touro College of Osteopathic Medicine on public policy issues.
 Paterson was a director for investments with Stifel, Nicolaus & Company, a financial services holding company.

 In early 2014, Paterson unveiled his portrait that hangs in the Hall of Governors in the New York State Capitol.

 In May 2014, Andrew Cuomo appointed Paterson chairman of the New York Democratic Party.
 On October 7, 2015, Paterson announced that he would leave that position following the November elections.
 Paterson oversaw victories in the 2014 state elections, where Democrats held the governor, attorney general, and comptroller positions.

 Paterson released his book Black, Blind, & In Charge: A Story of Visionary Leadership and Overcoming Adversity in late 2020.
 The book discussed not only his life, but the figures around him and the history that affected him.

 In the 2021 New York City Democratic mayoral primary, Paterson endorsed the eventual winner of the primary, Eric Adams.

-In the fall of 2021, the Waterfront Alliance, chaired by former Paterson appointee Christopher O. Ward, named Paterson the Hero of the Harbor.

 In August 2022, New York Governor Kathy Hochul planted a tree in Paterson's honor at the New York State Executive Mansion.
 Paterson endorsed Kathy Hochul in the 2022 New York gubernatorial election.

 In March 2023, a building on Eagle Street, in Albany, New York was named after Governor Paterson to commemorate the 15th anniversary of assuming the governorship.
 In 2024, Paterson and his band played a show in the building named after him in Albany.

 In June 2025, Paterson endorsed Andrew Cuomo in the 2025 New York City mayoral election.
 After Zohran Mamdani defeated Cuomo in the Democratic primary, Paterson called on members of the Democratic party to join forces to defeat Mamdani in the general election.